Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Domain that provides the cookie names
 * Plugin list on the domain

-For security purposes, we authenticate the advanced website scan with:

-* Email address

 For more information:

 * Cookiedatabase.org - [Privacy Statement](https://cookiedatabase.org/plugin-use-of-cookiedatabase-org-privacy-terms/)
 * Cookiedatabase.org - [Terms and Conditions Database](https://cookiedatabase.org/terms-of-use/)
 * Cookiedatabase.org - [Terms of Use API](https://cookiedatabase.org/terms-of-use-api/)

+For security purposes, we authenticate the advanced website scan with:

+* Email address

+The advanced website scan collects public data from the user’s site, stores it for one hour, and then discards it without analysis.

+For more information:

 * Advanced website scan Complianz.io - [Privacy Statement](https://complianz.io/legal/privacy-statement/)
-* Advanced website scan Complianz.io - [Terms and Conditions API](https://complianz.io/legal/terms-conditions/)
+* Advanced website scan Complianz.io - [Terms of Use API](https://complianz.io/legal/terms-of-use/

 [Contact](https://complianz.io/support/) us if you have any questions, issues, or suggestions.
 Complianz | GDPR/CCPA Cookie Consent is developed by [Complianz B.V.](https://complianz.io).
-Leave your feature requests [here]().

 == Installation ==
 * Go to “Plugins” in your WordPress Dashboard, and click “Add new”.